janfer95/SR_on_SWAN/README.md

 It contains the SWAN script files that were used to produce the low- and high-resolution results.
 The pre-processing of the data and the training of the neural network are done with Python and are saved as Jupyter Notebooks.

+Some example reconstructions distributed over the whole year of test data are given along with time series for two different locations.
+The jupyter notebooks are commented and should be self-explanatory.

 Please contact jannik.kuhn@univ-pau.fr for queries and further material.